RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-10-11_Reddit_comments.md

 https://old.reddit.com/r/todayilearned/comments/1o7faoy/til_that_five_us_presidents_thomas_jefferson_john/njnslxh/

 Look at the topic of the Reddit posting someone else did, about Jefferson not swearing on The Bible.
 I made this on-topic comment WITH a citation link to Wikipedia.
 Downvoted, no replies.
 That's how hostile people are to nonfiction.
 Which that's the cut Thomas Jefferson did to the King James Bible, he removed the supernatural / fiction elements!
+Expanding on the point of my Reddit comment: EVERY person should be cherry-picking from The Bible, every person should match up langauge and metaphors to their life.
+Sure, there is some common ground about hate being bad, about murder being bad.
+But on many of the elements free thinking and free will on matters like food rules / clothing fabric rules.
+It is an inspriational Science Fiction story, I don't gree with all the writing in Star Wars 1977 film!